To the Members

 |APPROPRIATIONS: || || |

 Your Company operates and manages a facility owned by another Company to process andpack Liquid Milk in poly pouches for Mother Dairy under a long term agreement.
-Capacityutilization improved to 93.7% from 89.6% in 2014-15.
+Capacityutilization stays at 90.02%.

 OPPORTUNITIES AND THREATS